Reusable launch vehicle: 2010s

 In 2012, SpaceX started a flight test program with experimental vehicles.
 These subsequently led to the development of the Falcon 9 reusable rocket launcher.
 SpaceX achieved the first vertical soft landing of a reusable orbital rocket stage on December 21, 2015, after delivering 11 Orbcomm OG-2 commercial satellites into low Earth orbit.
 The first reuse of a Falcon 9 first stage occurred on 30 March 2017.
-SpaceX now routinely recovers and reuses their first stages, as well as reusing fairings.
+Since then, SpaceX has been routinely recovering and reusing their first stages, as well as fairings.

 In 2015, Airbus Defence and Space proposed the Adeline reusable engine pod for the Ariane family of rockets.
 In 2018, CNES declared the concept not financially interesting and it hasn't been developed further.

 On 23 November 2015 the New Shepard rocket became the first Vertical Take-off, Vertical Landing (VTVL) sub-orbital rocket to reach space by passing the Kármán line (100 km), reaching 329,839 ft before returning for a propulsive landing.

-In November 2016, the European Space Agency (ESA) has selected the Spanish Company PLD Space to start developing a reusable first stage under the agency's FLPP program.
+In November 2016, ESA selected the Spanish Company PLD Space to start developing a reusable first stage under the agency's FLPP program.
 This project became known as Miura 5 in 2018, when PLD Space redesigned the vehicle to increase its payload capacity after a review by ESA.
 In April 2019, PLD Space performed a successful drop and recovery test of a Miura 5 first stage demonstrator.

 In 2017, the German Aerospace Center (DLR) started working on the Reusable Flight Experiment (ReFEx) aiming to demonstrate a winged fly-back rocket booster.
 As of 2024, its launch was planned for late 2026 atop a Brazilian VSB-30 sounding rocket from the Koonibba Test Range in Australia.

 In 2018, China was researching possible reusability for the Long March 8 system.
 This had been later abandoned.
 However, multiple Chinese private companies developing reusable launch vehicles have been performing VTVL test flights of varying complexity and success since 2019.

 In March 2019, the German Aerospace Center (DLR) started working on the EU-funded project RETALT aimed at developing retropropulsion technologies for reusable rockets.

 In 2019 Rocket Lab announced plans to recover and reuse the first stage of their Electron launch vehicle, intending to use parachutes and mid-air retrieval.
 On 20 November 2020, Rocket Lab successfully returned an Electron first stage from an orbital launch, the stage softly splashing down in the Pacific Ocean.
+Nine first stage boosters were recovered between November 2020 and January 2024, however after Rocket Lab re-used certain components from the recovered boosters (including Rutherford rocket engines), the company decided not to re-use Electron first stage boosters, citing decreasing marginal financial savings from the booster recovery program, instead focusing on the larger, partially reusable Neutron rocket.